itowlson/wasi-grpc/examples/routeguide-client/README.md

+# Spin gRPC RouteGuide Example

+This example is adapted from [`routeguide`](TODO) example in the [`tonic`](TODO) repository to run in a Spin application.

+The current example includes an example for making a unary and uni-direction streaming gRPC requests.

-Start the routeguide-server from the tonic repository:
+To test, start the routeguide-server from the tonic repository:

 ```console
 $ cargo run --bin routeguide-server